Social Networking and Translation: Facebook

 Whether you are a beginner trying to become a freelance translator or an experienced professional wishing to expand your job opportunities and contacts, you can find that social networks are interesting means to explore your possibilities and are a great way to promote your translation services.

-Social media allows you to create a whole community of contacts which are not in your email inbox or are not direct contacts, but that can be easily reached at.
-You can enter a huge network of translators, linguist and field-related professionals from all over the world.
+Social media allows you to create a whole community of contacts that are not in your email inbox or are not direct contacts, but that can be easily reached.
+You can enter a huge network of translators, linguists, and field-related professionals from all over the world.
 Also, your profile will work as an Internet page that will be on the web.
 So you can take advantage of SEO (Search Engine Optimization) too.
 Best of all, you can sign in for free!
-However, you will need to devote time and attention every day in order make the best of them.
+However, you will need to devote time and attention every day to make the best of them.

-As their name express, these are networks that work mainly for socializing and not strictly to get translation jobs, like Proz or other marketplaces.
-But you may profit a lot from improving your visibility online, getting people and companies to know who you are and what you offer, and also learning about the trends in the industry, translation resources, CAT tools, best practices, etc.
+As their name expresses, these networks work mainly for socializing and not strictly get translation jobs, like Proz or other marketplaces.
+But you may profit a lot from improving your visibility online, getting people and companies to know who you are and what you offer, and learning about the industry trends, translation resources, CAT tools, best practices, etc.

-In order to market your services, it is better to create a Facebook page with a description of your profession or your company.
+It is better to create a Facebook page with a description of your profession or your company to market your services.
 Facebook pages, or Fan pages, allow you to have a professional presence on Facebook.
 Another good strategy is to keep a personal profile and a page for your professional services.
-This way you can interact differently with your personal and professional contacts.
-Sometimes it is not so easy to separate both categories too neatly and you may find that many of your colleagues are also your friends.
+This way, you can interact differently with your personal and professional contacts.
+Sometimes it is not easy to separate both categories too neatly, and you may find that many of your colleagues are also your friends.

 Keep Your Timeline Updated

 Then you need to keep your page (or “timeline” as it is also called) constantly updated.
 For this, you can post the projects you are currently working on or the services you are offering at the moment.
-You should also include translation courses, Spanish seminars or interesting workshops you have attended recently.
+You should also include translation courses, Spanish seminars, or interesting workshops you have attended recently.
 This will show that you are constantly learning and improving yourself.
-There’s no use setting up a Facebook page if you are not going spend some time reading, searching information on the web and answering and commenting on your contacts.
+There’s no use setting up a Facebook page if you are not going to spend some time reading, searching for information on the web, and answering and commenting on your contacts.